 "Advocates of capitalism are very apt to appeal to the sacred principles of liberty, which are embodied in one maxim: The fortunate must not be restrained in the exercise of tyranny over the unfortunate." —Bertrand Russell.

 My social attitudes lean towards the rights and duties of the individual.
-I see much less role for government in regulating the behaviour of individuals.
+I see much less role for government in regulating the behaviour of individuals, except where that behaviour impacts on other people.
 As adults we should be able to make our own decisions and live with the consequences.
 And we should be preparing our children to take responsibility for their actions as adults.
 Such attitudes are usually associated with libertarianism.

-Thus according to political compass I'm a "libertarian socialist".
+Thus, according to political compass, I'm a "libertarian socialist".
 American libertarians, who tend to be on the extreme right economically, often struggle with this nomenclature.
-But there is no reason a libertarian should not advocate for voluntary collectivism.
-After all, we evolved as a social mammal.
+But there is no reason a libertarian should not advocate for voluntary collectivism or mutual aid.
+Humans are social mammals, after all, and voluntary mutual aid might well be called our evolutionary superpower.

 I am generally speaking a progressive.
 I think society should embrace difference and that equality is as important as liberty.
 Prejudice is unavoidable in human beings, but discrimination is a choice.
 I have my prejudices but I don't imagine that these should guide social policy or law making.
-And I work to rise about my prejudices.
-However, as I get older I do feel more resistant to change for changes sake.
+And I work to rise above my prejudices.
+However, as I get older I do feel more resistant to change for change's sake, for example, changes driven by consumerism).
 I do feel that progressives ram through changes without taking the time to win people over and have thus created an atmosphere of division and collision.
-True progressives would bring everyone along together.
-Social change is slow and rightly so.
+True progress would seem to require that bring everyone along together.
+Social change is slow and rightly so, because changing minds is slow.
+Simply insisting that social attitudes must change, is naive.

 To sum up, these are some of the labels that I would assent to.